MucahidPoyraz/UdemyAppProje-AspNetCore-NTier/README.md

 Authentication: Cookie Authentication

-🚀 Key Features:
+🚀 Key Features
-Course and category management
+Full management of courses and categories

-Sustainable, testable, and scalable architecture with layered design
+Modular, testable, and scalable layered architecture

-Development following clean code principles
+Clean code principles applied throughout development

 Validation and error handling implemented at the API layer

-🎯 Purpose and Goal:
+🎯 Purpose and Goal
-This project is designed to demonstrate how complex real-world scenarios can be developed in a modular and professional way.
-It serves as a strong backend architecture example for software developers.
+This project aims to demonstrate how to develop complex real-world applications in a modular, clean, and professional manner using modern backend architectural patterns.
+It serves as a solid example for developers looking to build scalable and maintainable enterprise-level applications.